haydenhargreaves/hhargreaves.net/src/journal/Self Hosted Git Server: Step-by-Step Guide.md

 3. **Configure docker-compose:** This is the easiest way to install Gitea
 4. **Configure the server:** The server can be configured via the web UI
 5. **Configure SSH access:** The magic begins to happen here
-6. **Install Cloudflared and setup DNS routing:** This is the final step that ties the bow on the whole system
+6. **Configure remote access:** This is the final step that ties the bow on the whole system

 ### Disclaimer